vimode/frontend-mentor-challenges/room-homepage/README.md

 Learnt from the previous challenge I am using grid shorthand once again to understand it better.
 Its very intuitive the way areas, rows and columns can be defined together in one.

-The layout of this one was a little challenging as the image whic his part of the navigation/header had to change and the complete layout was full width not leaving much whitespace between elements.
-But by forcing grid items to overlap/stack on each other, it became a litle easy.
+The layout of this one was a little challenging as the image which his part of the navigation/header had to change and the complete layout was full width not leaving much whitespace between elements.
+But by forcing grid items to overlap/stack on each other, it became a little easy.
 Read at [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Basic_Concepts_of_Grid_Layout#control_of_overlapping_content)

 ```css
 .brand_header > * {